-Discussing this with your doctor could be a great idea, experienced obstetricians such as Dr Rahul Sen would already recommend a pregnancy approved antacid to manage your condition.
+Discussing this with your doctor could be a great idea; experienced obstetricians would already recommend a pregnancy-approved antacid to manage your condition.

 Eat small and light meals while avoiding greasy and spicy foods.

-Include cooling agents like milk or yogurt in your diet to prevent and relieve heartburn.
+Include cooling agents like milk or yogurt to prevent and relieve heartburn.

 4) Constipation and Hemorrhoids

 Often during pregnancy, your bowel motions are hard and difficult to pass.

 Over 40% of women report symptoms at some stage of their pregnancy, common in the 1st and 2nd trimesters.

 Also known as piles, hemorrhoids are the swollen veins around your bottom.